robertwoolley99/makersbnb/readme.md

 > As a landlord.
 > so that I can control my listing
 > I want to have an account on the system which identifies me.
 >
+> As a landlord.
+> so that I can control my listing
+> I want to be able to amend my listing
+>
+> As a landlord.
+> so that I can manage customers.
+> I want to be able to block out dates that have been booked.

 ### User Management - Tenant
+> As a tenant.
-> As a tenant so that I can make bookings.
+> so that I can make bookings.
 > I want to have an account on the system which identifies me.
+>
+> As a tenant.
+> so that I can make bookings.
+> I want to be able to book for a certain date.